Chainlink’s Blockchain Agnostic Design: Native Oracle Support for Any Network

 However, common to all blockchain and layer 2 networks is that they are isolated from the real world, what is known as the “oracle problem.”
 Overcoming this obstacle requires an additional piece of infrastructure known as an oracle, which provides blockchains, and the smart contract applications they support, access to a secure and reliable source of external data and off-chain computation.

 As a blockchain-agnostic and heterogeneous framework for building decentralized oracle networks, Chainlink actively supports the multi-chain ecosystem by providing developers the secure oracle infrastructure required to build hybrid smart contracts on the blockchain network of their choice.
-Chainlink oracle networks already secure tens of billions of dollars across a number of the leading blockchain networks, including Ethereum, Binance Smart Chain, Polygon, xDai, Heco, Avalanche, Fantom, Arbitrum, Harmony, Optimism, Solana Devnet, and more.
+Chainlink oracle networks already secure tens of billions of dollars across a number of the leading blockchain networks, including Ethereum, BNB Chain, Polygon, Gnosis Chain, Heco, Avalanche, Fantom, Arbitrum, Harmony, Optimism, Moonriver, Moonbeam, Solana, and more.
 The oracle networks operating natively on each blockchain network can be explored within the Chainlink documentation.

 However, not all approaches to designing blockchain agnostic oracle networks are created equal.
 In this article, we will explore key security considerations around blockchain-agnostic oracle designs, Chainlink’s unique approach to native blockchain agnosticism, as well as how this approach supports the development of the Cross-Chain Interoperability Protocol (CCIP).